Eighteen architectures, one pack format.

 Why?
 Because the convention of every prior library is that the customer-facing artifact is a state_dict of full-precision-ish weights.
 So you bake in the dequantize.

-We measured Qwen3-1.7B compressed perplexity at the trainer side: 18.3748.
-We then packed the model with uc pack v3, uploaded it to HuggingFace, downloaded it on a clean machine through the customer flow, ran uc verify, and re-measured perplexity: 18.3748.
+We measured Qwen3-1.7B compressed perplexity at pack time: 18.3748.
+We then ran our internal pack-format-v3 build, uploaded it to HuggingFace, downloaded it on a clean machine through the customer flow, confirmed download integrity with uc verify, and — as a separate evaluation step — re-measured perplexity: 18.3748.
 The delta is the precision of printf, not the precision of the format.
-We also verified bit-identity at the state_dict level: every quantized weight tensor reconstructs with max_abs_diff = 0.0 against the trainer’s saved post-quantize state.
+We also verified byte-identity at the state_dict level: every reconstructed weight tensor is byte-for-byte the reference values recorded at pack time under a per-tensor SHA-256 manifest check.

 The compression vs the bf16 baseline is still lossy — this is 5 bits per weight, not magic.
-But the trainer-to-customer step is no longer a source of drift.
+But the pack-to-customer step is no longer a source of drift.

 The eighteen-architecture matrix